nir11/file-type-checker/README.md

-const isWEBP = fileTypeChecker.isWEBP(file); // Returns true if the file is a valid WebP image file const isZIP = fileTypeChecker.isZIP(file); // Returns true if the file is a valid ZIP archive const isHEIC = fileTypeChecker.isHEIC(file); // Returns true if the file is a valid HEIC image
+const isWEBP = fileTypeChecker.isWEBP(file); // Returns true if the file is a valid WebP image file const isZIP = fileTypeChecker.isZIP(file); // Returns true if the file is a valid ZIP archive const isHEIC = fileTypeChecker.isHEIC(file); // Returns true if the file is a valid HEIC image const isPARQUET = fileTypeChecker.isPARQUET(file); // Returns true if the file is a valid Parquet file const isORC = fileTypeChecker.isORC(file); // Returns true if the file is a valid ORC file
 ```

 #### Image: